 A lot of hunters skip the saw — they just don’t want to pack the weight or they think they can get by without one.
 The reality is, a saw can be handy for those times you need to do something different to gut or quarter your big game.
 Better yet, your hunter could use a saw to cut tree limbs to build a shelter, splint a leg, or build a travois in emergency situations.
 That’s right, we’re thinkers here.
 You never know.
 Lightweight saws make fantastic stocking stuffers for hunters.

-Many elk and deer hunters are also turkey hunting these days — or they want to.
 One of the key pieces of turkey hunting gear you need, that can fit into a stocking, is a turkey call.
 There are lots of styles and varieties, but a good traditional box call is hard to beat.
-The Primos Hook-Up Magnetic Box Call updates the old-school design with a patented magnetic hinge design to create the tension for making realistic cuts, puts and yelps.
+The Primos Hook-Up Magnetic Box Call updates the old-school design with a patented magnetic hinge design to create the tension for making realistic cuts, purrs and yelps.
 Plus, the included Gobble Strap lets a hunter shake the call to easily gobble like an amped up tom.

 Most hunters know they should wear safety glasses while shooting, but many don’t.
 So how can you encourage it?
 With a pair of shooting glasses that filter out glare to provide better visibility — that’s a win all around.